DFRobot/DFRobot_ICG20660L/README.md

 /**
  * @brief Set the level polarity of the INT pin when the accelerometer sensor is triggered to wake up the motion interrupt.
  * @param polarity: the level signal of the sensor INT pin when the wake-up motion is triggered
  * @n     HIGH:The initial signal of the pin is LOW.
 When an accelerometer wake-up motion occurs, the level signal of the INT pin will change to HIGH.
-Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
+ * @n Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
  * @n     LOW: The initial signal of the pin is HIGH.
 When an accelerometer wake-up motion occurs, the level signal of the INT pin will change to LOW.
-Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
+ * @n Then the readINTStatus function needs to be called to clear the signal and restore the initial signal.
- * @n Note: After triggering the accelerometer wake-up motion, if the read_int_status function is not called to clear the sign, the INT pin will always maintain the level polarity when the motion is triggered.
+ * @n Note: After triggering the accelerometer wake-up motion, if the read_int_status function is not called to clear the sign,
+ * @n the INT pin will always maintain the level polarity when the motion is triggered.
  */
 void setINTPinMotionTriggerPolarity(int polarity);